Uppaal/Projects/Readme.md

+##Projects

-This repository contains the codes and documentation for all the projects I have completed, as a part of academic coursework or otherwise.
+###This repository contains the codes and documentation for all my (older) projects, as a part of academic coursework or otherwise.
+Short descriptions of each project are given below:

 Calculator - Creates a functional calculator using Java applets.